thapapradeep884/week-6-12194940-/README.md

 ```
 ros2 pkg create launch_tutorial --build-type ament_python
 ```

-and inside of that package, we create a directory called `launch`.
+Now we build a directory called "launch" inside of that package.

 ```
 mkdir launch_tutorial/launch
 ```

-After that, we edit the `setup.py` file and add in changes so that launch file will be installed successfully.
+The launch file is then successfully installed by editing the "setup.py" file and adding the necessary adjustments.

 ```python
 import os